ncatlab/nlab-content/pages/7/0/8/9/9807/content.md

 * {#AtiyahBott84} [[Michael Atiyah]], [[Raoul Bott]], _The moment map and equivariant cohomology_, Topology 23, 1 (1984) (<a href="https://doi.org/10.1016/0040-9383(84)90021-1">doi:10.1016/0040-9383(84)90021-1</a>, [pdf](https://www.math.stonybrook.edu/~mmovshev/MAT570Spring2008/BOOKS/atiyahbott_moment.pdf))

-A good account of the Cartan model is in
+A good account of the Weil model, the Cartan model and their equivalence is in

 * {#MathaiQuillen86} [[Varghese Mathai]], [[Daniel Quillen]], _Superconnections, Thom classes and equivariant differential forms_, Topology 25, 85 (1986)  (<a href="https://doi.org/10.1016/0040-9383(86)90007-8">doi:10.1016/0040-9383(86)90007-8</a>)